ctkelley/MultiPrecisionArrays.jl/README.md

 IR is a perfect example of a storage/time tradeoff.
-To solve a linear system $A x = b$ in $R^N$ with IR, one incurs the storage penalty of making a low precision copy of $a$ and reaps the benefit of only having to factor the low precision copy.
+To solve a linear system $A x = b$ in $R^N$ with IR, one incurs the storage penalty of making a low precision copy of $A$ and reaps the benefit of only having to factor the low precision copy.